 What is a birth defect?

 is born.
-Birth defects may be very mild, where the baby looks and acts like any other
+Birth defects can be very mild, where the baby looks and acts like any other

-What causes birth defects to occur?
+What causes birth defects?

 Who is affected by birth defects?

 babies are born healthy.

 What are the genetic and environmental causes of birth defects?

 When a baby is born with a birth defect, the first question usually asked by the parents

 is "how did this happen?"
 Sometimes, this question can’t be answered.
 This can be

 very upsetting for parents because it’s normal to want to know why your baby has a